lihaoyi/macropy/readme.md

 ------
 MacroPy is essentially complete in its current state as a proof concept.
 The next steps, to turn it from a flashy demo into a production-ready package, will involve:

 - Separating out the various implementations of macros into separate projects, leaving only the core macro infrastructure in the macropy repository.
-This will allow people to better use them independently (e.g. you won't need to pull in [Pyxl](#pyxl-integration) in order to use [Case Classes](#case-classes)), as well as to allow them to develop independently.
+This will allow people to better use them independently (e.g. you won't need to pull in [Pyxl](#pyxl-integration) in order to use [Case Classes](#case-classes)), as well as to allow them to be developed independently.
 - Solidify the core macropy infrastructure.
 This means properly specifying it and [writing tests](issues/29), so we do not need to rely on the various macros themselves to act as unit tests when things change.
+This will also provide other developers with a stable interface to build on top of.

 As mentioned, MacroPy as a proof of concept is done.
 We have demonstrated beyond doubt that syntactic macros in Python are an novel concept that enables a [range of compelling use cases](#macropy).
 Now the work will shift towards refactoring, documenting, testing and generally turning MacroPy into a solid foundation for others to build on top of.

 Credits
 =======

-*MacroPy, in its initial state, is basically done, as a final project for the [MIT](http://web.mit.edu/) class [6.945: Adventures in Advanced Symbolic Programming](http://groups.csail.mit.edu/mac/users/gjs/6.945/), taught by [Jerry Sussman](http://groups.csail.mit.edu/mac/users/gjs/) and [Pavel Panchekha](http://pavpanchekha.com/).
+*MacroPy, in its initial state, is basically complete, as a final project for the [MIT](http://web.mit.edu/) class [6.945: Adventures in Advanced Symbolic Programming](http://groups.csail.mit.edu/mac/users/gjs/6.945/), taught by [Jerry Sussman](http://groups.csail.mit.edu/mac/users/gjs/) and [Pavel Panchekha](http://pavpanchekha.com/).
 Inspiration was taken from project such as [Scala Macros](http://scalamacros.org/), [Karnickel](https://pypi.python.org/pypi/karnickel) and [Pyxl](https://github.com/dropbox/pyxl).
-See out [future plans](#future) to see where we're going!

 The MIT License (MIT)